 Method Social Security- Contact Information CALL 1-800-772-1213 Calls to this number are free.
 Available 8:00 am to 7:00 pm, Monday through Friday.
-You can use Social Security's automated telephone services to get recorded information and conduct some business 24 hours a day. ТТҮ 1-800-325-0778 This number requires special telephone equipment and is only for people who have difficulties with hearing or speaking.
+You can use Social Security's automated telephone services to get ТТҮ recorded information and conduct some business 24 hours a day.
+1-800-325-0778 This was hours and so for the formation of This number requires special telephone equipment and is only for people who have difficulties with hearing or speaking.
 Calls to this number are free.
 Available 8:00 am to 7:00 pm, Monday through Friday.
 WEBSITE www.ssa.gov